Alright, to get the important stuff out of the way:

 CPR Face Shield.
 Again, you do not want what the other person has, and this one comes with handy “this side up” instructions printed right on the shield.
 Likewise, with the duct tape, this can make a passable chest seal.
 (Note: the ones I use do not seem to exist any more, so I am suggesting these blind.)

 Now this is where it gets a little more complicated.
-There are some very good arguments against the use of elastic or “rubber band” tourniquets – including “it may not work” – such as the one I suggest below.
+There are some very good arguments against the use of elastic or “rubber band” tourniquets such as the one I suggest below, including “it may not work“.
 There is also a very good argument for its use: it can be packed smaller than almost any other tourniquet on the market today, and thus stands a better chance of being on your belt.
 This is something you are going to decide for yourself, and I ask that you do your homework thoroughly before deciding.

 Maxpedition PHP iPhone 6/6s Pouch.
 In retrospect, I probably should have gone with the PLP – it’s half an inch larger in every direction – but the PHP works just fine, and is low profile, both literally and figuratively.
 Also, this should fit fairly easily in most cargo pockets, if you don’t like belt carry.